thruthesky/fireflutter/README.md

 `url_lancher` package is added by fireflutter and it is being used to open url.
 If you wish to let users share links by sms, you need to setup in `AndroidManifest.xml` and `Info.plist`.
 See the [url_launch Configuration](https://pub.dev/packages/url_launcher#configuration).

-Fireflutter exposes a method `launchSMS` to open the SMS app.
+FireFlutter exposes a method `launchSMS` to open the SMS app.
 Here is an example of how to send sms.
 You can build your own code, of course.

 ```dart
 final re = await launchSMS(phnumber: '', msg: link);